Configuration guide for Local SEO

 Opening hours for multiple locations

-If your multiple locations have shared opening hours, you can fill in those hours in the Opening Hours tab.
-To do that, you will need to make sure to toggle the Locations shared opening hours setting to Yes.
-If the opening hours of some of your locations differ, you can override the shared opening hours settings by editing the opening hours in the Location post type for that location.
+If your multiple locations have shared opening hours, you can fill in those hours in the Opening hours tab.
+Toggle the Locations inherit shared opening hours setting to Yes to do so.
+If you have different opening hours per location, you can override the shared opening hours settings by editing the opening hours in the Location post type for that location.

 Screenshot showing the toggle inherit shared opening hours in Local SEO for WordPress

-Suppose all your locations have different opening hours.
-In that case, you can switch the Locations shared opening hours toggle to No and set the individual opening hours in the Opening hours tab in the Locations post type.
-There, it’s possible to indicate whether you want to use the 24h format, whether this location of your business is open 24/7 and whether you have two sets of opening hours per day.
+If all your locations have different opening hours, you can switch the Locations shared opening hours toggle to No. Then, you can set each location’s opening hours in the Opening hours tab in the Locations post type.
+There, you can indicate whether you want to use the 24h format, whether this location of your business is open 24/7 and whether you have two sets of opening hours per day.
 Finally, you can enter the opening hours of this location per day.

 Screenshot showing the opening hours tab for multiple locations in Local SEO for WordPress